Public Fund Survey

 Figure L Figure M

-Figure N presents the cumulative sources of revenue into public pension funds for the 30 years ended in 2021.
-Over time, investment earnings consistently have accounted for between 60 percent and 65 percent of public pension fund revenue.
-This chart illustrates the important role that investment earnings play in funding public pension benefits.
-The large portion of revenue from investment earnings also helps to show why even a relatively small change in a plan’s investment return assumption can have a large effect on the plan’s funding level and required cost.
+Figure N presents the cumulative sources of revenue into public pension funds for the 30 years ended in 2023.
+Although investment earnings are the most volatile source of revenue, over time, these earnings also are the largest source, consistently accounting over 30-year periods for between 60 percent and 65 percent of public pension fund revenue.
+This chart illustrates the role that investment earnings play in funding public pension benefits.
+The large portion of revenue from investment earnings also illustrates why even a relatively small change in a plan’s investment return assumption can have a large effect on the plan’s funding level and required cost.

 Figure N

-As shown in Figure O, according to investment consultant Callan, the median investment return for plans with a FY-end date of June 30, 2021, (the FY-end date used by approximately three-fourths of the funds in the survey), was an exceptionally strong 25.8 percent; the return for plans whose fiscal year-end is 12/31 (used by most other plans) was 13.7 percent.
+As shown in Figure O, according to investment consultant Callan, the median investment return for plans with a FY-end date of June 30, 2023, (the FY-end date used by approximately three-fourths of the funds in the survey), was 9.3 percent; the return for plans whose fiscal year-end is 12/31 (used by most other plans) was 13.0 percent.
+These returns mark a sharp reversal of rates from the prior fiscal year, FY 22, when one-year returns for each of the FY-end dates were negative.
 As discussed in the narrative accompanying Figure C, because most plans phase in, or smooth, their investment gains and losses over several years (five years for most plans), returns over periods of four or five years are more consequential to funding levels than the return of any single year.

 Figure O

-Of all actuarial assumptions, a public pension plan’s investment return assumption has the greatest effect on the plan’s funding level and its projected long-term cost.
-This is because, as shown in Figure N (above), over time, a majority of revenues of a typical public pension fund come from investment earnings.
+Of all actuarial assumptions, a change to a public pension plan’s investment return assumption typically has the greatest effect on the plan’s funding level and its projected long-term cost.
+This is because, as shown in Figure N (above), over time, most of the revenue of a typical public pension fund comes from investment earnings.

-As shown in Figures P and Q, from the beginning of this survey (and for several years preceding), until FY 11, the median investment return assumption used by public pension plans was 8.0 percent.
-Following the sharp decline in global capital markets in 2008-09 and the decline in interest rates and projected returns on most major asset classes that followed the Great Financial Crisis, every plan in the Survey reduced its assumed investment return, some more than once.
-This trend resulted in a reduction to the median return assumption to 7.0 percent in FY 21.
-Figure P compares the distribution of investment return assumptions for each fiscal year since the inception of the Survey, and Figure Q illustrates the steady reduction in assumed rates of return, particularly since 2009.
+As shown in Figures P and Q, from the beginning of this survey (and for several years preceding), until FY 11, the median investment return assumption used by the 131 public pension plans in the Survey was 8.0 percent.
+Following the sharp decline in global capital markets in 2008-09 and the decline in interest rates and projected returns on major asset classes that followed the Great Financial Crisis, every plan in the Survey reduced its assumed investment return, many more than once.
+This trend resulted in a reduction to the median return assumption to 7.0 percent in FY 21, where it remained in FY 23 (and FY 24).
+Figure P compares the distribution of investment return assumptions for each fiscal year since the inception of the Survey; Figure Q illustrates the steady reduction in assumed rates of return, particularly since 2009.

 Reducing a plan’s investment return assumption increases its projected liabilities and the plan’s cost.
 The extended period of reductions in the investment return assumption has created a strong headwind to pension plans’ efforts to improve their funding level: even as benefit levels have been reduced and contribution rates increased, funding levels for many plans have struggled to improve due partly to lower investment return assumptions.